wking-io/Fluture/README.md

 ### Future

 A (monadic) container which represents an eventual value.
-A lot like Promise but more principled in that it follows the Fantasy Land algebraic JavaScript specification.
+A lot like Promise but more principled in that it follows the [Fantasy Land][1] algebraic JavaScript specification.

 ```js